-6. “I want to try acting but I’m afraid my parents or family won’t approve.
+6. “I want to be a voice actor but I’m afraid my parents or family won’t approve.
 What should I do?”

-Look, it’s not like you’re signing up with the Air Force if you audition for a play or perform open mic night or stand up– you’re just trying something for fun to see where it leads you.
-Just think of it like you are trying karate or tennis.
+Look, it’s not like you’re signing up with the Marines if you audition for a play or perform open mic night or stand up, or take an Intro to Voice Acting Zoom class– you’re just trying something for fun to see where it leads you.
+It’s short term and not that big a deal.
+Just think of it like you are trying out karate or tennis.
 It’s merely a new activity that you’re curious to try.
 What’s the harm of that?
-It’s not really that big a deal.

 If your parents don’t like performing for some reason, or if they think the arts are a waste of time (yikes!), frame your interest as merely exploring something new for fun, self-enrichment- like a hobby or a sport you’re curious about.
 This isn’t committing to a career choice!